 Insights into LLM-Based Conversational Search: A Study of Tetun-Speaking Users’ Search Behavior

-Published in International ACM SIGIR Conference on Innovative Concepts and Theories in Information Retrieval (ICTIR), 18 July 2025, Padova, Italy, 2025
+Published in the 11th ACM SIGIR / the 15th International Conference on Innovative Concepts and Theories in Information Retrieval (ICTIR), Padua, Italy, 18 July, 2025

 Advancements in large language model (LLM)-based conversational assistants have transformed search experiences into more natural and context-aware dialogues that resemble human conversation.
 However, limited access to interaction log data hinders a deeper understanding of their real-world usage.
 To address this gap, we analyzed 16,952 prompt logs from 904 unique users of Labadain Chat, an LLM-based conversational assistant designed for Tetun speakers, to uncover patterns in user search behavior, engagement, and intent.